Sickle Cell Disease Diagnosis

 Providers from a special follow-up newborn screening team will contact you directly if your child has sickle cell disease.
 Your child’s providers will then retest your child to make sure the diagnosis is correct.

 Newborn screening programs also find out whether your baby has the sickle cell trait and is a carrier.
 If this is the case, counseling will be offered.
-Remember that when a child has sickle cell trait or sickle cell disease, their future siblings or your child’s future children may be at risk.
+Remember that when a child has sickle cell trait or sickle cell disease, their future siblings or future children may be at risk.